panda-re/panda/panda/testing/README.md

 # Testing

 Tests are located in the `testing/` folder.

-Which tests to run are specified in the `config.testing` file.
+The `./config.testing` file contains list of tests that are currently enabled.  each line in that file should be a directory under tests.
+If you put '#' at the front of a line that will disable the test.

-## Set up/initialization
+## Setup/initialization

 The first time you use this framework you will have to setup all of your tests.

-`ptest.py init`         (initializes testing - clears PANDA_REGRESSION_DIR, downloads some qcows) `ptest.py setup`        (runs setup.py for all enabled tests, doesn't download qcows)
+`ptest.py init`         (initializes testing - clears PANDA_REGRESSION_DIR, downloads some qcows, runs setup scripts for all enabled tests)

+`ptest.py setup`        (only runs setup scripts)

 ## Blessing